WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTRequirements/PCTuse-cases.md

 - Considerations about the sorts of [[SafetyProtocols]] that might be required to provide the support required for disaffected persons to be made able to address those sorts of issues.
 - [[TheValuesProject]] and related [[SocioSphereOntologies]] and [[BiosphereOntologies]] requirements to address [[SustainableDevelopmentGoals(ESG)]] & related [[ESG]] responsibilities.

-There is also an array of materials that are intended to support considerations about the [[PermissiveCommonsTech]] [[Requirements]]; including but not limited to,
+There is also an array of materials that are intended to support considerations about the [[PermissiveCommonsTech]] [[POCAppRequirements]]; including but not limited to,

 - [[Business-Cases]]
 - [[EngineeringConsiderations]]